eebasadre20/flow/README.md

 flow = ChargeFlow.trigger(flow_input)
 ```

-Arguments defined on state will be required inputs to the Flow trigger:
+Arguments defined on state will be required inputs to the Flow trigger, optional ones not required:

 ```
 > ChargeFlow.trigger({})
 ArgumentError: Missing arguments: order, user
 ```

-State can be accessed from the Flow instance:
+Output state can be accessed from the flow instance:

 ```
 > flow = ChargeFlow.trigger(flow_input)